paulmorriss/bikeornot/README.md

 Current state:
 Output is for debug.
 Query parameters work.
 Preferences can be specified and are stored in a cookie.
-Preferences class now used, but simplified choices not stored yet.

 Future work:
-Continue refactor to make code object orientated Better display (currently displays actual temperature and weather for debugging) Preferences screen looks better on mobile
+Better display (currently displays actual temperature and weather for debugging) Preferences screen looks better on mobile
 API?